CookieVersion2nd/Portfolio/Button-Simulator/README.md

 # 🧪 Button Simulator

 A Roblox simulator built around a fully customizable core loop — procedural generation, progression, and a shop system, all driven by configuration rather than hardcoded values.
-Development was paused before a full public release, but every system below is implemented and functional.
+Development was paused before a full public release, but the core systems described below are implemented and functional.

 **📦 Currently available for sale** — if you want to continue development or license the existing systems, DM me for details.